apostrophecms/import-export/README.md

 ### Export

 You can export documents from batch operations as well as from context operations.
-Only from context operations for pages since they don't support batch operations currently.
+Pages can only be exported from context operations since they don't support batch operations.
 Currenlty it only exports the `.tar.gz` format.